TheDataCoder/StockScrapper/README.md

-# Easy way to get latest information about the stocks you follow
+### Easy way to get latest information about the stocks you follow

-The program allows to get the latest Stock/MF/ETF information including last and current prices, day's range, 52 week range, beta coefficient, P/E ratio, earnings per share, earnings date, ex-dividend date and other miscellaneous information.
+The script allows you to get the latest Stock/MF/ETF information including last and current prices, day's range, 52 week range, beta coefficient, P/E ratio, earnings per share, earnings date, ex-dividend date and other miscellaneous information.

 ### Inputs

-The program allows the following inputs:
+The script allows following inputs:

 1. `Stock names` - input the names of stocks you are looking for in case if you don't know corresponding stock symbol or looking for stock location on other exchanges.